 Kaj Ard Söderholm was born in Kimito, an island in Southwest of Finland.
 Although interested in art he was not encouraged to become an artist.
 However, later during an 8 month trip around the world it became clear that he was going to devote his life to art.

 He studied painting in the Gerlesborg School of Fine Art in the 1980s.
-After sharing his time between painting, illustrating and teaching he then hosted his private exhibition in Helsinki, which received overall good reviews. this marked the beginning of his life as an artist.
+In 1988 he was finally ready for his first private exhibition in Helsinki.
+This marked the beginning of his life as an artist.